-Work conducted by Arcadis in 2017 (mobilizations in June and October/November) involved real estate due-diligence activities associated with the potential lease and/or purchase of RH4 by BT Red Hook.
+Work conducted by Arcadis in 2017 (mobilizations in June, September and October) involved real estate due-diligence activities associated with the potential lease and/or purchase of RH3 by BT Red Hook, LLC.
 The primary objective of the Arcadis work was further delineation and characterization of dense non-aqueous phase liquid (DNAPL) and light non-aqueous phase liquid (LNAPL) impacts.
 Figure 3 shows the locations of borings and monitoring wells installed by previous consultants.
-Figure 4 depicts locations of the 24 soil borings advanced by Arcadis in 2017.
+Figure 4 depicts locations of the 34 soil borings advanced by Arcadis in 2017.

-Sixteen of the soil borings installed by Arcadis were advanced to terminal depths of approximately 80 feet below ground surface (bgs) using a sonic drill rig, whereas eight borings were advanced to depths of 17 to 73 feet bgs using direct-push techniques.
-Arcadis boring logs are presented in Appendix A. Tarspecific Green Optical Sensing Tool (TarGOST[®]) technology was used at the direct-push boring locations (denoted on Figure 4 with "TGHP" in the location identifier).
+Two borings installed by Arcadis were advanced to terminal depths of approximately 80 feet below ground surface (bgs) using a sonic drill rig, and 32 borings were advanced to depths of 5.6 to 55.7 feet bgs using direct-push techniques.
+Arcadis boring logs are presented in Appendix A. Tar-specific Green Optical Sensing Tool (TarGOST[®]) technology was used at the direct-push boring locations (denoted on Figure 4 with "TGHP" in the location identifier).
 TarGOST[®] is a laser-induced fluorescence technology that is calibrated to detect specific DNAPL signatures associated with higher molecular weight NAPLs such as tar and creosote where polycyclic aromatic hydrocarbons (PAHs) predominate.